levrex/EHR-Clustering-RA/README.md

 * `src/2_latent_space/*`: Scripts for creating the patient embedding with MMAE
 * `src/3_downstream/*`: Features scripts for downstream analysis like Bootstrapping or SHAP experiment
 * `TSNE/*`: The interactive TSNE plots are stored here (Blinded)

+### Replication in a second dataset
+We replicated the clustering and the downstream analysis (SHAP & survival analysis) in seperate independent datasets for external validation.
+To investigate the replicability of the clustering we projected our novel patients unto our learned patient embedding, and assigned them to a cluster based on their orientation with respect to the old data.
+This projection was achieved with [POODLE](https://github.com/levrex/Poodle)

 ## Contact
 If you experience difficulties with implementing the pipeline or if you have any other questions feel free to send me an e-mail.
 You can contact me on: t.d.maarseveen@lumc.nl